Alzheimer's & Dementia Chairs

 Sorrento 2

-The Sorrento 2 chair was designed for high dependent patients.
-It features a 45-degree tilt in space, which can prevent falling and sliding, help minimise the risk of pressure injuries, and accommodate independent transfers.
+The Sorrento 2 chair was designed for highly dependent patients, with a 45-degree tilt in space that helps prevent falling and sliding, minimises the risk of pressure injuries, and accommodates independent transfers.
 The removable, adjustable arms and lateral supports can also help with posture.
+Sorrento has been recognised with an international Dementia Product Accreditation.
+It scored 93% and received a Class 1A rating.

 Case Studies & Additional Resources